GlamourPolaris/js-client-sdk/README.md

 ## getBalance

-This function is used to get the balance of particular wallet.
+Use this function to get the balance of particular wallet.

+**Input Parameters**

+client_id - The wallet whose balance you are interested in

+**Ouput**

+TransactionDetails  -- Details of the transaction which has the balance field.

 ```
 jsClientSdk.getBalance(client_id)